Saturday, May 21 is a Code Orange Air Quality Action Day for Delaware. More Info

 The Department’s various regulations are published by the Office of the Registrar of Regulations as part of the Delaware Administrative Code.
 Several of the Department’s “e-government” offerings are related to permitting and regulation.

 The Department of Natural Resources and Environmental Control provides Ombudsmen to help communities, business and industry and the public at large understand the Department’s various regulatory and permitting programs.
 The Delaware Business Assistance Program provides direct assistance to businesses and serves as the Departmental liaison with the Registrar of Regulations.

 The Delaware Coastal Zone Act (7 Del.C.
 Chapter 70) was passed in 1971 to protect a coastal zone that runs from the northern part of the state, along the shores of the Delaware River and Bay, and down the state’s ocean coastline, from the effects of heavy industrial activity.
 The Act requires a Coastal Zone permit for any new or expanded manufacturing activities.
 The Department manages the Coastal Zone Act Program under the Regulations Governing Delaware’s Coastal Zone.

 Development along Delaware’s beaches is regulated under the Delaware Beach Preservation Act (7 Del.C.
 Chapter 68) which requires that construction be kept off of the beaches and the dune systems that protect us from coastal flooding.
 The Regulations Governing Beach Protection and the Use of Beaches establish a “dune line” beyond which construction is not allowed without approval under the act.

-The four divisions that make up the Office of Environmental Protection — the Division of Water, the Division of Air Quality, the Division of Energy and Climate, and the Division of Waste & Hazardous Substances — all manage regulatory and permitting programs that control various forms of pollution and potentially polluting activities.
+The four divisions that make up the Office of Environmental Protection — the Division of Water, the Division of Air Quality, the Division of Climate, Coastal and Energy, and the Division of Waste and Hazardous Substances — all manage regulatory and permitting programs that control various forms of pollution and potentially polluting activities.

 For septic systems, underground injections wells, spray irrigation wastewater systems, waste haulers and related activities — the Groundwater Discharges Section: 302-739-9948